Team Building & Motivation

 (I didn’t make them up so you’ve probably heard of some version of these, but if you bookmark this post, you can now easily find them when you need them and you’re having a brain fart, as I often do in my old age.)

-1. Snowball: This is always a fun one.
+1. Snowball: This one is very simple but still fun.
 Ask students to write one or two facts about themselves on a post-it or piece of paper, crumple it up, and then throw it to a designated area. e.g., You could all stand in a circle and they can throw their paper ball to the middle of your circle.
 You can take turns opening a paper and reading aloud what it says.
 Students then should try to guess who wrote what is read aloud.
 If you want to extend the activity, you can ask each student to elaborate on what they wrote and allow others to ask questions.
 For virtual classrooms, students can post their facts on a shared digital whiteboard.

-1. Temperature Check: This is a good one if you don’t have much time.
-At the beginning of class, post a question(s) on the board, in your video conference, web-based platform chat (e.g., as a Google Classroom question), on a class poll, or on a Google Form.
+Here’s what you could do: At the beginning of class, post a question(s) on the board, in your video conference, web-based platform chat (e.g., as a Google Classroom question), on a class poll, or on a Google Form.
 Some questions you can ask:

 • How’s everything going and why?